-Trump high court pick Kavanaugh's accuser willing to testify, lawyer says
+Trump court pick Kavanaugh issues denial; accuser willing to testify

 In television interviews on Monday, Ford’s Washington-based lawyer, Debra Katz, said her client would be willing to speak out publicly.
 Asked if that included testimony under oath at a public hearing before senators, Katz told CBS’s “This Morning” program: “She’s willing to do what she needs to do.”

 Katz’s comments suggested any public hearing could be explosive.
-Ford, now a university professor in California, believes Kavanaugh’s alleged actions were “attempted rape” and “that if it were not for the severe intoxication of Brett Kavanaugh, she would have been raped,” Katz told NBC’s “Today” program.
+Ford believes Kavanaugh’s alleged actions were “attempted rape” and “that if it were not for the severe intoxication of Brett Kavanaugh, she would have been raped,” Katz told NBC’s “Today” program.

 Katz told CBS that Ford had consumed a beer but was not drunk.